-Course held by Prof. A. Soldati, F. Bozzoli, L. Cattani E-mail reference professor: alessandro.soldati@unipr.it 2 CFUs: (8 lectures, 2h each)
+Course held by Prof. A. Soldati, F. Bozzoli, L. Cattani (in collaboration with the PhD in Industrial Engineering)

+E-mail reference professor: alessandro.soldati@unipr.it

+2 CFUs: (8 lectures, 2h each)

 Semester: second (June-July)

 This course gives the fundamentals of quantitative thermography, i.e., the use of thermal imagers (special cameras sensitive to infrared radiation) to quantitatively measure temperatures without contact and possibly from "long" distances.
 The applications range from Power Electronics to Heat Transport, from building analysis to diagnostics and prognostics.